shi-ang/SurvivalEVAL/README.md

 ## Expected Deliveries in the Future
-1. Time-dependent concordance index (AUC)
+1. Time-dependent c-index (by Antolini)
-2. Graphical calibration curves
-3. Expand l1 loss to l2 loss.
+2. time-specific c-index (AUC)

 Please create an issue if you want me to implement any other evaluation metrics.